harshman7/insight-agent-idp/DATASET_GUIDE.md

 # Using the Hugging Face Invoice/Receipt Dataset

-This guide shows you how to download and use the [invoices-and-receipts_ocr_v1](https://huggingface.co/datasets/mychen76/invoices-and-receipts_ocr_v1) dataset with your Insight Agent IDP system.
+This guide shows you how to download and use the [invoices-and-receipts_ocr_v1](https://huggingface.co/datasets/mychen76/invoices-and-receipts_ocr_v1) dataset with your DocSage platform.

 ## Quick Start